julien2512/pix2pix-tensorflow/README.md

 - Tensorflow 1.0.0

 ### Recommended
-- Linux with Tensorflow GPU edition + cuDNN
+- Linux with Tensorflow CPU edition only !

 ### Getting Started